Tine-m/docker-ci-intro/README.md

  [exercise5](/deck/DockerWebAppMySQLCompose.md)

 #### 👉 If you need help 👈
-If you need help, if you want to suggets improvements or if you have an urge to contribute to this tutorial. email me: [@lakruzz](tm@cphbusiness.dk).
+If you need help, if you want to suggets improvements or if you have an urge to contribute to this tutorial. email me:
+<tm@cphbusiness.dk>.